Published: March 29, 2021

-Funding boost from Unity Trust Bank supports refurbishment of care home for children with social and emotional needs
+Funding boost from Unity Trust Bank supports refurbishment of a children’s care home for young people with social and emotional needs

-A residential care group which provides support and accommodation for young people with social and emotional needs is using a six-figure funding package from Unity Trust Bank to develop its portfolio.
+Josh’s Place is a residential care group which provides support and accommodation for young people with social and emotional needs.
+This children’s care home is using a six-figure funding package from Unity Trust Bank to develop its portfolio.

 Josh’s Place owns The Willows in Redcar and The Beeches in Stockton and the £420,000 refinance loan from Unity will fund the refurbishment of a recently purchased property called The Oaks, also in Stockton, and the acquisition of a fourth home.